Lucas7263/phase-2-project/README.md

 # Luke's Favorite Movies List
 This is a simple application which displays three seperate pages using client-side routing.

 The first initial page that is diplayed when the application is loaded is the home page.

-On this home page is
+On this home page are some simple texts describing what